ChrisD-Fowler/TextAnalysis/README.md

 Christopher Fowler - c.fowler00@yahoo.com

 ## Version History

+### v.70
+- TextCrawl is not TextAnalysis!
+- Word Count Analysis can now be loaded directly from URLs for multiple files.
+- TF-IDF Analysis can now be performed using two or more URLs - no need to download files anymore.
+- Added helpful instructions to most sub-screens.
+Revised others for clarity.
+- Streamlined the UI for a refined user experience: removed two options from Main Menu.
+- Improved file, data, and error handling throughout the program, especially in the analysis.py script.
+- Integrated a "Help for this page" option for Level 2 menus.

 ### v.60
 - Added Word Count Analysis DataFrame Manipulation Menu, enabling users to alter the results of a Word Count Analysis before exporting to reports or creating visuals.'